October 2017 Māori Law Review

 Following an inquiry by the Senate Legal and Constitutional Affairs Legislation Committee, the Native Title Amendment (Indigenous Land Use Agreements) Bill 2017 was passed into legislation on 14 June 2017.

-The amending legislation specifically reversed the impact of McGlade by confirming the legal status of ILUAs that did not have all the signatures of the claim group’s representatives, and established a new process whereby the native title claim group can nominate, or set out a process to determine, which of the representatives are to be party to an ILUA and where none are nominated, that a majority of the members of the representative group must be parties.
+The amending legislation specifically reversed the impact of McGlade by confirming the legal status of ILUAs that did not have all the signatures of the people constituting the RNTC.
+A new process was established whereby the claim group can nominate, or set out a process to determine, which people constituting the RNTC are to be party to an ILUA and where none are nominated, that a majority of the members of the RNTC must be parties.

 The McGlade implications were also felt by the Adani coal mine with one of the ILUAs enabling it to proceed being temporarily invalid.
 This led to an anti-Adani inspired campaign against the bill, which several commentators described as environmentalists once again using Indigenous interests for their purposes.

-The constitution had little positive regard to the newly formed country’s original inhabitants until 1967, when it was amended so that Aboriginal and Torres Strait Islander People could be counted as part of the population for constitutional purposes and the Commonwealth could makes laws with respect to Aboriginal and Torres Strait Islander People.
+The Constitution had little positive regard to the newly formed country’s original inhabitants until 1967, when it was amended so that Aboriginal and Torres Strait Islander People could be counted as part of the population for constitutional purposes and the Commonwealth could make laws with respect to Aboriginal and Torres Strait Islander People.

 The intention behind the 1967 change was for the Commonwealth to be able to make beneficial laws for Indigenous people, such as the NTA, however the power remains a neutral one capable of discrimination against Aboriginal and Torres Strait Islander People.